snootched/cb-lcars/doc/datasource_update_proposal.md

 - Ensure all new config keys are documented and parsed
 - Favor extensibility, performance, and clarity
 - Document all new functions with JSDoc
-- Use anime.js v4 only for all animation logic

 ---